 Sony has a couple of different soundbar lineups on the market, but their naming strategy isn't very clear.
 Soundbars in a particular lineup generally address a certain market segment based on price; however, you may find a model with similar features under a different lineup on the market at the same time.
 Here are a few of their common naming conventions:

-Others, like the Sony HT-G700 and the Sony HT-Z9F, seem to be standalone models that are not part of a broader lineup.
+Others, like the Sony HT-G700 and the Sony HT-Z9F, seem to be standalone models that aren't part of a broader lineup.

 Sony also releases soundbars under the Sony BRAVIA name, which are designed to work well with Sony BRAVIA TVs, like the Sony BRAVIA 9 QLED.
-These often come with features that let you use the TV's center channel as part of the soundbar setup.
+These often come with features that let you use the TV's center channel as part of the soundbar setup and appear to be their flagship soundbar models.

 We've updated this article to add a comparison between the Sony BRAVIA Theater Quad with Bass Module and the Sony BRAVIA Theater Bar 9 with Speakers + Bass Module.